factly/gopie/README.md

             }'
          ```
 ### Gopie query apis
+*Note: you need to pass created apikey in the Authorization heaader*
    1. GET `/api/{table_name}`:

       - To query a dataset using query parameters in gopie, you can send a GET request to the /api/tables/{table_name} endpoint, where table_name is the name of the dataset you want to query.
 You can then specify the query operators in the URL query parameters.